Modelling the shape of thermal pulses from low temperature detectors: The electric circuit analog

-Variations of the circuit parameters (capacitances, or resistances) correspond to changes of the response function or, correspondingly, of the positions of the poles which therefore draw characteristic trajectories in the complex plane.
+Variations of the circuit parameters (capacitances, or resistances) correspond to changes of the response function or, correspondingly, of the positions of the poles which therefore draw characteristic trajectories in the complex plane as a function of the working temperature or bias parameters.
 The shapes of these trajectories depend on the details of the adopted thermal model and are an essential ingredient of deeper studies.